nsrlhn/ReadingIsGood/README.md

 ## TODO

+### General

 - Logging
-- Book may be generalized as Product
 - spring.jpa.open-in-view is enabled by default?
-- It is better to throw exception in controller for too long strings
 - Improve error messages threw by Optional
+- Return dto instead of entities
-- Add pagination to CustomerController.getOrders
+- Money decimal needed to be validated

+### Book

+- Book may be generalized as Product
 - Author should be added to Book
 - If the feature "decreasing book stock" is necessary.
 Concurrency should be considered
-- In ordering, consider locking table for multiple pods
+- Update stock is dangerous
 - unique constraint to Book.name

-- order get apis should return orderList too
-- Return dto instead of entities
+### Customer

+- Add pagination to CustomerController.getOrders